MetisProtocol/metis-replica-node/README.md

 - docker
 - docker-compose v2

+FYI, check out https://docs.docker.com/engine/install/ if you don't know how to install docker.

 ## Recommended hardware specification

 RAM: 8 GB

 CPU: 4 core(x86_64)

+Storage:

-Storage: Minimum 200GB SSD (make sure it is extendable)
+Minimum 50GB for a full node and 250GB for an archive node (make sure it is extendable)

 # Setup a replica node